Bolsonaro says he was 'forced to veto' the distribution of sanitary pads because he has no source of funding; project provided funding from the SUS | Policy

 “When any bill creates expenses, the congressman knows that he has to present the funding source.
 When he does not present it, if I sanction it, I am included in article 85 of the Constitution, a crime of responsibility”, argued the president to his supporters.

-“Each woman would have 8 tampons a month.
-You’ll do the math in the end.
-He [o relator] it says in the project that it would cost us 1 cent each tampon.
-I asked: what about the logistics to distribute throughout Brazil?
+“Each woman would have eight tampons a month.
+You’ll do the math in the end. [o relator] it says in the project that it would cost us 1 cent each tampon.
+I asked: ‘What about the logistics to distribute throughout Brazil?’
 I have no alternative, I have to veto it”, added Bolsonaro.

+One of the excerpts vetoed by the president says that: “expenses with the execution of the actions provided for in this Law will be charged to the budget allocations made available by the Union to the Unified Health System (SUS) for primary health care, subject to movement limits, commitment and payment of the annual budget and financial schedule.”

 Women’s bench articulates veto overthrow to absorbent distribution